Beacon Hill Park

 Beacon Hill Park, Photo By Bud Logan

-Now we have so much more on the grounds, some very beautiful lakes, and streams, waterfalls, and stone bridges.
+Now we have so much more on the grounds, some very beautiful lakes, streams, waterfalls, and stone bridges.
 The flowers and trees are such wonderful displays of colour and form, they can just take your breath away.
-There is a wonderful children’s petting zoo that has many wondrous animals, with the favourites being the goats, expressly the baby goats.
-There are a bowling green and clubhouse here along with many trails to walk about on, the birds will eat from your hand and the squirrels will climb right up to see if you have any tidbits in your pockets.
+There is a wonderful children’s petting zoo that has many wondrous animals, with the favourites being the goats, especially the baby goats.
+There is a bowling green and clubhouse here, along with many trails to walk about on; the birds will eat from your hand, and the squirrels will climb right up to see if you have any tidbits in your pockets.

 Stone bridge In Beacon Hill Park, Vancouver Island, BC